 These three small bronzes are shown in Anna Freud’s Room.
 While not made directly for this exhibition, I felt their reference to dreaming gave them an added poignancy when seen in this context.
 Single Bed (Daydreaming) was originally made for my exhibition ‘I called while you were out’ 2008 at Kettle’s Yard, Cambridge while Thoughts at Night was first shown in an exhibition “Lost & Found’ at Chelsea College of Art 2010.
 Upon Hearing Different Trains was made as an intuitive response after hearing the composition ‘Different Trains’ by Steve Reich which was a compelling evocation of the sounds of trains set against voices.

 In 2014 I contributed to a London wide festival on the subject of Anxiety.
 I made a series of works which considered our relationship towards objects and these were shown in a pop up exhibition at the Freud Museum entitled Charms and other anxious objects.
-Some of the pieces I made referenced charm bracelets and by greatly enlarging their scale and casting them in aluminium, my intention was to transform what were originally objects of comfort, into objects of anxiety.
-Within the context of the Freud Museum, I hope that the symbolic reading of the individual objects takes on an added meaning.
+A number of these pieces referenced charm bracelets and by greatly enlarging their scale and casting them in aluminium, my intention was to transform what were originally objects of comfort and solace, into objects of anxiety.

 To further complete the exhibition, I have included a number of prints, Desk, Uncanny Flowers & Uncanny Suitcase as well as small works and postcard pieces which I show in the display cabinet alongside other documentation.
-These include two variations on the Soothsayer figurine that Freud had on a small table facing his desk.
-In one version have added a small inspection mirror to capture the figure watching himself, in the act of listening.
-In the other version, I have build up the base to suggest a pile of ruins or a rocky outcrop.radically
+These include two variations on the Soothsayer figurine.
+In one version I have added a small inspection mirror to capture the figure watching himself, in the act of listening.
+In the second version, I have built up the base to suggest a pile of ruins or a rocky outcrop so the figure now looks down from above.

+Presenting work in a Museum such as the Freud Museum is the antithesis of presenting work in the proverbial white cube, that space stripped of all meaning other than its function as a gallery.
+The Freud Museum is both an Aladdin’s cave and a cross section of historical time.
+In addition, it has been a home and its former occupants, both Sigmund and Anna, are amongst that small number of people that have radically changed the way we think.
+It is both a privilege and a challenge to have the opportunity to act as an interloper into this space and see what conversations, both intended and surprising can result.

 Paul Coldwell

-Unlike the ‘white cube’, that space that has been stripped of all references other than its function as a gallery, The Freud Museum is loaded with meaning as both a poignant memorial to the work of both Sigmund and Anna Freud as well as being a veritable Aladdin’s cave of objects and curiosities.
-I am very grateful to Carol and all her staff at the museum for allowing me to present my work and hopefully, through this set up new readings and perspectives on the collection, the house and its occupants.
+………..